alopatenko/LLMSearchRecommender/README.md

 - A Survey on Retrieval-Augmented Text Generation for Large Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.10981)
 - RQ-RAG: Learning to Refine Queries for Retrieval Augmented Generation, Mar 2024, [arxiv](https://arxiv.org/abs/2404.00610)
 ### Knowledge Graphs and RAG
+- Millions of GeAR-s: Extending GraphRAG to Millions of Documents, jul 2025, [arxiv](https://arxiv.org/abs/2507.17399)
+- When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation, Jun 2025, [arxiv(https://arxiv.org/abs/2506.05690)
 - GraphRAG-R1: Graph Retrieval-Augmented Generation with Process-Constrained Reinforcement Learning, Jul 2025, [arxiv](https://arxiv.org/abs/2507.23581)
 - When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation, Jun 2025, [arxiv](https://arxiv.org/abs/2506.05690)
 - RAG vs. GraphRAG: A Systematic Evaluation and Key Insights, Feb 2025, [arxiv](https://arxiv.org/abs/2502.11371)